 What Is A Roof Rat: South Shore IPM

-What Is A Roof Rat?
+What Is a Roof Rat?

 Physical Characteristics